 A nonrefundable fee of $50 must accompany the application.

 For the full application, the following credentials must be submitted:

-- Character references.
+- Character references from three individuals.
 In your application you will be asked to provide the names and email addresses of three individuals who know you well but who are not related to you (including in-laws).
 The first must be a pastor (if you attend a large church, this can be an associate/staff pastor).
 The second should be a college professor (if currently enrolled in college or recently graduated) or a business/professional acquaintance.
 The third can be anyone who knows you well.
 Once your application is processed, we will email each reference a form to complete online.

 - Church reference.
 In your application you will be asked to provide the name and email address of a church official who can confirm your membership or regular participation in good standing.
 (Note: This is in addition to the reference from a pastor.)